argentini/Argentini.SqlPkg/Installers/Windows-Arm64/README.txt

 To install SqlPkg follow these steps:

-1. Open a PowerShell window as Administrator (right click PowerShell and choose run as adminiistrator)
+1. Open a PowerShell window as Administrator (right click PowerShell and choose run as administrator)
 2. Navigate to the folder where this README file is
 3. Run the following command: